JanMiksovsky/emojese/docs/Strategies.md

 ## Rebus or "math"

-This strategy is rarely employed as it requires substantial mental work to understand.
+This strategy is also rarely employed as it requires substantial mental work to understand.
 "Math" operations like ➕ and ➖ can be used to indicate that one concept should be added to, or subtracted from, another.

 | Emojese | Meaning |
 | ------- | ------- |